Home

 Thousand Island Dressing

-Original Dressing Recipe And Newer Version
+Original Dressing Recipe and Newer Version

 This salad dressing is a variation of Russian salad dressing (which often contains yogurt and more chili sauce or ketchup).

 This delicious salad dressing is not only used on salads, but it is excellent as a vegetable dip.
-Often people use it as a sandwich spread, as well.

 Some people have told me the name of the dressing is because the tiny pieces of pickle (or pepper) makes it look like there are a thousand little islands in the dressing.
 I don't believe that is where the name came from.